Breaking the persistent pain cycle

-The Pain Cycle is a visual aid that helps patients recognise how pain can affect a different aspects of their life in negative and self-reinforcing ways.
+The Pain Cycle is a tool you can use with someone to help them recognise how pain can affect a different aspects of their life in negative and self-reinforcing ways.

 Its companion visual aid, the Self Care Cycle shows the positive outcomes of adopting a range of self-management approaches to undo or limit the impact of pain.